sin-ying-lin/sin-ying-lin.github.io/_posts/2022-08-02 PatientPerspectives.md

 layout: post
 title: "Understanding Patient Perspectives"
 categories: Visualization, Correlation
-excerpt: Heavily influenced by a medical model, we tend to conceptulize patient improvements as symptom reduction.
+excerpt: Heavily influenced by the medical model, we tend to conceptulize patient improvements as symptom reduction.
 The less symptoms a person has, the happier they should be.
 However, there are certainly many different aspects to patient perceived satisfaction and improvements.
 Use simple data analytic techniques to decompose patient perspectives.
 ---

 ## Which Types of Treatment Outcomes Contributes to Patient Perceived Overall Satisfaction and Improvement in Psychiatry